kralamoure/retrologin/README.md

-# d1login
+# retrologin

-`d1login` is a login server for Dofus 1.
+`retrologin` is a login server for Dofus Retro.

 ## Requirements